chaos-mesh/website/docs/simulate-network-chaos-on-kubernetes.md

 | peakrate    | uint64 | Indicates the maximum consumption of `bucket` (usually not set)        |               | No       | 1       |
 | minburst    | uint32 | Indicates the size of `peakrate bucket` (usually not set)              |               | No       | 1       |

-For more specific meaning of these fields, you can refer to [tc-tbf document](https://man7.org/linux/man-pages/man8/tc-tbf.8.html).
+For more details of these fields, you can refer to [tc-tbf document](https://man7.org/linux/man-pages/man8/tc-tbf.8.html).